RACER Trust: Ewing Township, New Jersey

-Public Controversies
+Controversies

 Ontario, Ohio

-In August 2012, RACER announced it had reached agreement with the Brownfield Communities Development Company, a joint venture between Hilco Trading LLC and The Adler Group, for the sale of the former GM Ontario Stamping Plant, a 2.5-million-square-foot manufacturing facility in Ontario, Ohio.
+In August 2012, RACER announced it had reached agreement with the Brownfield Communities Development Company, a joint venture between Hilco and the Adler Group, for the sale of the former Ontario Stamping plant, a 2.5-million-square-foot manufacturing facility in Ontario, Ohio.
 The sale was completed in December 2012.
-"We are taking an obsolete single-tenant facility and turning it into a modern multi-tenant business generator,” said Michael M. Adler, CEO and Chairman of Adler Group.
+"We are taking an obsolete single-tenant facility and turning it into a modern multi-tenant business generator,” said Michael M. Adler, CEO and Chairman of the Adler Group.
 "We are excited to start the next phase of the project and we are looking forward to working with the community."
 The company promised to create 500 jobs within five years or pay a $1 million fine to the city.

 Brownfield Communities Development Company represented to RACER and to the community in a Development Agreement dated August 16, 2012, that it intended to seek new tenants to occupy most of the intact building.
 In a letter dated April 12, 2013, Michael M. Adler, president of Ontario Business Park LLC, requested approval from the City of Ontario for demolition of the buildings on the property.
 The request was approved by the Ontario City Council and the buildings were demolished and sold for scrap.

 Brownfield Communities Development Company claimed that its marketing of the property was thwarted by ongoing environmental activity at the property, despite never having raised the environmental conditions as a potential impediment when purchasing the property and despite ample examples of RACER properties that were purchased and redeveloped while environmental activities were ongoing.
 The Ohio Environmental Protection Agency, the regulatory agency that oversaw RACER's cleanup activities at the property, issued a Covenant Not to Sue to RACER in April 2016, certifying the completion of environmental cleanup at the property.

-In August 2017, the Ontario City Council sent a notice of default of completion to the Adler Group, Inc. After lengthy discussions, the two parties agreed to transfer title of the entire property to the city in exchange for the return of a $1 million deposit in escrow to the Adler Group.
+In August 2017, the Ontario City Council sent a notice of default of completion to the Adler Group.
+After lengthy discussions, the two parties agreed to transfer title of the entire property to the city in exchange for the return of a $1 million deposit in escrow to the Adler Group.
 Now owned by the city, and with the assistance of the RACER Trust, a new marketing strategy for the site was developed.
 In November 2020, it was announced that Industrial Commercial Properties (ICP) would purchase 6 acres of the site, including its 45,000 square-foot press-prep building, and lease it to Charter Next Generation (CNG) for the manufacturing of specialty bags.
 In March 2022, it was reported that a 90,000-sq. ft. addition would be constructed to expand CNG’s operation.
 At the same time, ICP unveiled plans to the Ontario City Council for a new 32-foot-high, 250,000 to 300,000-sq. ft. speculative industrial building.